Biology Department

 In-Person

 The course provides an introduction to the means by which animals replicate themselves.
 Students will be introduced to experimental methods, intercellular communication, the diversity of different ways that animals develop and the role of gene regulation therein.
 Laboratories will highlight topics covered in lecture and introduce students to some experimental techniques.
-Prerequisites: BIOL 201, 204.
+Prerequisites: BIOL 201, 204 or 205.
 Three credits and lab.

 BIOL